1998 Connecticut Secretary of the State election: Convention

 Susan Bysiewicz from the 100th district.
 According to NYT, "Ms. Bysiewicz's aides swarmed the convention floor in headsets and sunny yellow T-shirts today, while Ms. Scalletar treated delegates to dessert and breakfast, ran a shuttle bus and decorated the area around the convention with bouquets of lilies and life-size cardboard cutouts of herself."

 Scaletter won the party's endorsement with 58% of the vote to Bysiewicz's 42%.
 Bysiewicz pledged to her supporters that she would continue her campaign into the primary race in September.
 After the convention, Scaletter met with Bysiewicz but failed to convince her to avoid a potentially expensive primary race.

 Results

 The Democratic primary was held on September 18, 1998.
-Susan Bysiewicz narrowly defeated sate party-endorsed Ellen Scaletter in an upset.
+Susan Bysiewicz narrowly defeated state party-endorsed Ellen Scaletter in an upset.